 From time to time, our subsidiaries enter into derivative contracts, including purchased and written option contracts, swap contracts, futures contracts and forward contracts entered into by our Investment Management and Automotive segments.
 U.S. GAAP requires recognition of all derivatives as either assets or liabilities in the balance sheet at their fair value.
 The accounting for changes in fair value depends on the intended use of the derivative and its resulting designation.
-For further information regarding our Investment Management and Automotive segments."
+For further information regarding our Investment Management and Automotive segments' derivative contracts, see Note 8, "Financial Instruments."